CyrilGrosjean/makefile_maker/README.md

 |-lib | Your .c files will be compilated with your .a file. |
 |-include | Your makefile will add './include/' include repository. |

+## Auto Update

+The program can be updated __automatically__ when you launch it !
+This depends on your Internet connection.
+If you haven't Internet connection you can __still__ use the program.

 ## WARNING

 The Makefile generator **don't** include in src files your .c files in the repository bonus.